luckyhyosun/fullstackopen/README.md

 + npm install --save-dev deep-freeze
   - add the library _deep-freeze_, which can be used to ensure that the **reducer** has been correctly defined as **an immutable function**.

+**To run Redux Apps**,
++ npm install redux
+  - install redux

++ npm install @reduxjs/toolkit
+  - [Redux Toolkit](https://redux-toolkit.js.org/) is a library that solves some problems, for example, in the reducer and action creator-related code which has somewhat repetitive boilerplate code.

 ## Classification

 ###  API